-In the interest of true transparency, I’m not a big fan of the Valentine’s Day of the 21st century.
-I think it’s become a “holiday” where people (mostly men) are made to feel like they have to buy the “significant other” in their lives something awesome that could be bragged about around the proverbial water cooler.
-Something like: “this is what my wonderful husband (boyfriend, wife, girlfriend, partner) got me”.
-I love celebrations and holidays but when gifts are presented because they have to be there’s a problem.
-When something isn’t given from the heart, the offering doesn’t have the same “value”.
-When my six-year-old grandson, Ethan, brings me a card he’s made, or a handful of flowers he’s picked out in the garden, I feel loved.
-Those gifts are sincere tokens of how he feels.
-I’d much rather receive one genuinely given daisy than anything someone felt they had to give me.
+In the interest of complete transparency, I’m not a big fan of the 21st century Valentine’s Day.
+It’s become a “holiday” where people often feel like they have to buy their significant other something special that could be bragged about around the proverbial water cooler, with language like, “this is what my wonderful spouse/partner gave me.”
+I love celebrations, but when something isn’t given from the heart, the offering doesn’t have the same “value.”
+When my six-year-old grandson, Ethan, brings me a card he’s made, or a handful of flowers he picked from the garden— sincere tokens of how he feels—I feel loved.
+I’d much rather receive one genuinely given daisy than anything someone thought they had to give me.

-A home full of broken hearts is a home that’s broken and, therefore, without peace.
+A home full of broken hearts is a home that’s broken and without peace.

-If you’re in a heart-broken place, would you be willing to take a chance, let a little light in and, love again?
+If you’re in a heart-broken place, are you willing to:

-What if you open yourself to the possibility that someone who knows you wants to help you heal your wounds?
+- open yourself to the possibility that someone who knows you wants to walk with you as you heal your wounds/

-What if you choose to respond differently to something that you’ve always responded to from a place of pain?
+- respond differently to something that you’ve always heard only from a place of pain?

-Take a risk and open your heart to another human being.
-Choose someone you believe you can trust and who has a vested interest in you (this isn’t the same as someone you hang out with all the time but never have a meaningful conversation with).
+Choose someone you trust who has shown love for you (different from someone you hang out with but never have a meaningful conversation with).

 Then, say something heartfelt to someone you love.
 You may just help unfreeze another’s heart.